Taeuk-Jang/releasing-research-code/readme_FSNS.md

 python train.py --dataset 'bank' --senstive_feature 1 --upsample True  --lr_h 1e-3 --lr_c 1e-5 --lr_p 1e-3 --et 1 --lamda 1 --alpha 0.2 --mu 0.6
 ```

-`src/train.py` : it has the process of who it trains FSNS network.
+`src/train.py` : it has the process of training FSNS network.
 It trains for 5 repetition.

+`src/test.py` :  it has the process of testing FSNS network.
+It tests for 5 repetition.

 `src/utils.py` : it contains utils to run the model including loss functions and minor calculations.